querqy/querqy-docs/docs/source/querqy/rewriters/common-rules.rst

 Querqy gives you a powerful toolset for using synonyms at query time.

-As opposed to the solutions that exist in Elasticsearch and Solr, it does not use a Lucene TokenFilter for synonyms but relies purely on query rewriting.
+As opposed to the solutions that exist in Elasticsearch/OpenSearch and Solr, it does not use a Lucene TokenFilter for synonyms but relies purely on query rewriting.
 This makes matching multi-term input and adding multi-term synonyms work flawlessly.
 Querqy can cope with applying multiple synonym rules at the same time, even if